Go Wild At The Palm Beach Zoo

 We saw two Bald Eagles in a habitat.
 Next to the Bald Eagles habitat was a giant eagle nest.
 It was big enough to squat in and take a photo.
 So that’s exactly what I did.
 Before we left the Florida Wetlands.
 Kelly and I watched two otters swim around in their habitate.
 They were so playful, it was really cute.

 This was my first time going to the Palm Beach Zoo and I throughly enjoyed my visit.
 They host events throughout the year, I’m sure I’ll be back to visit soon.
 If you want to see the Palm Beach Zoo for yourself then check out the video below.

-Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel here so you can see the next video that I will be posting.
+Don’t forget to “Like” this video and to “Subscribe” to my YouTube channel so you can keep up with my latest videos.
 I hope you enjoyed reading this blog post.
 If you have any questions please comment down below.